(Photo courtesy of NetPS Plant Finder)

 Spread: 12 inches

 Hardiness Zone: (annual)

-Elephant's Ear features solitary conical creamy white hooded flowers with white centers rising above the foliage in mid summer.
-Its attractive large glossy heart-shaped leaves remain dark green in colour throughout the year.
+Anthurium features unusual spikes of red heart-shaped flowers rising above the foliage from late spring to mid fall.
+The flowers are excellent for cutting.
+Its large glossy heart-shaped leaves remain dark green in colour throughout the year.
 The fruit is not ornamentally significant.